 For some faiths there is no known accessible higher level material, and in some cases the nature of the tradition means that there is no overarching body, though local records may survive.
-Again, researchers are advised to consult the National Register of Archives or its counterpart in Scotland.
+Again, researchers are advised to consult Discovery or the National Register of Archives for Scotland.
 However, for some major faith traditions with little representation in the archival record, it has been felt appropriate to list any significant accumulations of archives.

 Information on missionary activities is not included here.
 The Mundus database at http://www.mundus.ac.uk/ is the best source of archival information.
 The archive of the School of Oriental and African Studies can be consulted online at http://www.soas.ac.uk/library/archives/.